A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Introduction

+It is important to note that our intent is not to fuel the `statistics wars' and entertain the position that Bayesian inference or Bayes factors are the best or only valid form of statistical inference.
+The goal is simply to explore the idea of a Bayes factor analogue of the \textit{P}-value function, find out how such an approach can be useful, and how it connects to other approaches.
+Bayes factors, just as \textit{P}-values and posterior probabilitites, can be delicate tools and users should be wary of their limitations, misuses, and misinterpretations \citep{Tendeiro2019, Wong2022, Tendeiro2024}.

 This paper is structured as follows.
-In the following (Section~\ref{sec:BFtheory}), we introduce the general theory of Bayes factors, support sets, and maximum evidence estimates.
-We then discuss their connection to other approaches to statistical inference (Section~\ref{sec:connections}).
-Various real data examples in Section~\ref{sec:applications} illustrate properties of the Bayes factor framework.
-We conclude with a discussion of the advantages, limitations, and opportunities for future research (Section~\ref{sec:discussion}).
+In the following (Section~\ref{sec:BFtheory}), we introduce the theoretical foundations of Bayes factors, support sets, and maximum evidence estimates.
+We then explore their connection to other statistical frameworks (Section~\ref{sec:connections}).
+Real data examples from meta-analysis, replication studies, and logistic regression then illustrate properties of the Bayes factor framework (Section~\ref{sec:applications}).
+We conclude with a discussion of limitations, advantages, and directions for future research (Section~\ref{sec:discussion}).